vanderbilt-redcap/all-fhir/README.md

 ## File Storage Convention

-Payloads are stored on the server as:
+Payloads are organized as:

 ```
-/{project_id}-{mrn}/
+/{project_id}/
+  └── {record_id}/
+      └── {mrn}/
           ├── Patient.json
           ├── Observation-1.json
           ├── Observation-2.json
+archive_metadata.json
 ```

-ZIP packages are created from this structure for download.
+ZIP packages are created from this structure for download and include a root-level `archive_metadata.json` file with summary information about the archive (counts, file list, and processing details).

 ---